Maternity & Newborn

 You may change your LMC at any stage of your pregnancy or after your baby is born.

 Jean Todd Maternity Unit at Timaru Hospital provides primary and secondary care to families across South Canterbury.
 Husbands and partners are able to be with their wife/partner during labour and birth.
 At all other times husbands/partners (or other support persons) are not able to stay in the unit overnight.
-The Whanau room on Level 2 may be available by arrangement with the Duty Nurse Manager.
+The Whanau room may be available by arrangement with the Duty Nurse Manager.

 Jean Todd Maternity Unit includes: